rtuhpc/hpc-platform/doc/hpc.md

 Users access the HPC cluster remotely via the Linux command-line interface using secure shell (SSH) protocol.
 Multiple users can work concurrently, each with their own computing tasks and workflows, and within their working directory to store data.

-## Request access
+## Apply for HPC
 To receive access to the HPC cluster RUDENS
 - research groups, course instructors, and individual students working on thesis/research must fill in the [APPLICATION FORM](https://docs.google.com/forms/d/e/1FAIpQLSemd1JlJB2lyW0Fal6OA3MM7cmxpqh0GQt145lrzmqqIFQIeA/viewform).
 After receiving the application, the HPC Centre will review it and contact you on the following steps.
 - students involved in the study course and need HPC as part of their course curriculum should receive an invitation from their course instructor.

-## Getting started
+## Get access to the HPC cluster RUDENS

 If your application is approved, you will receive an e-mail inviting you to a project in the Waldur self-service portal.
-The invitation will expire in 2 weeks.
+Note that the invitation will expire in 2 weeks.
+In the portal, you will acquire an HPC account on the cluster.

 ### Connect to Waldur self-service portal
 Follow the link to the National Open HPC Platform: [https://nohap.hpc-net.lv](https://nohap.hpc-net.lv)